 The likelihood ratio for each SNP is multiplied by prior probability, which results in a posterior likelihood, which represents the overall probability of having type 2 diabetes given the data analyzed so far.
 The same process is repeated for all 15 SNPs, which are ordered by the size of the discovery study, which results in a running likelihood ratio and a final probability once all SNPs have been taken into account (all answers to question 6 from Genotation).

+rs9465871 has highest influence – 1.5. -1

 What advice can you provide to the family to help mitigate the chance of their daughter developing type 2 diabetes?